Article · Government · 8 min read

 Canada's Ukraine number did not creep up.
 It jumped.
 Before Russia's full-scale invasion, Canada sent Ukraine around 35 million US dollars a year in aid.
 That leapt to 2.2 billion in 2022, drifted down through 2023 and 2024, and then nearly doubled again in 2025 to 3.6 billion.

 The 2025 spike is largely one item: Canada's share of the Group of Seven (G7) Extraordinary Revenue Acceleration facility, a 5-billion-dollar Canadian loan to Ukraine whose repayments are meant to come from the profits on frozen Russian assets rather than from Ukraine itself.
 Its first tranche, worth about 1.7 billion US dollars, was disbursed in March 2025.
-Because it is a concessional loan, its grant-equivalent value counts as aid.
+Because it was recorded as aid when it was disbursed, the full value of that tranche counts toward Canada's official development assistance for 2025.

 That raises a fair question the headline numbers gloss over: when aid is a loan that will be repaid out of a sanctioned country's own frozen wealth, is it aid in the sense most Canadians picture, or something closer to wartime finance wearing the aid label?